Teyik0/ultrapyup/README.md

 ## How It Works (Planned)

-Once set up, Ultrapyup will run mostly in the background:

 - **Automatic project detection** and intelligent setup
 - **Dependency management** with blazing-fast uv (Rust-powered)
 - **Code formatting** with ruff (Rust-powered)
 - **Type safety** enforced with strict ty rules (Rust-powered)
 - **Import organization** and cleanup

-Because uv and ruff are extremely fast, even on large projects, running Ultrapyup's checks will be instantaneous and can comfortably run on every save without lag.

-## Current Status

-**✅ Available Now:**
-- `ultrapyup init` - Project initialization and detection
-- Basic project structure analysis
-- Package manager detection (pip, uv, poetry, etc.)

 ## Why Ultrapyup?